-- 6.2.5-1 All parking facilities shall be designed to include safe and secure parking for bicycles. - 6.2.5-2 Provide opportunities for and encourage the shared use of parking facilities to improve public access to the coast, where feasible and where such shared use does not substantially and adversely impact the primary use for which the parking was intended.
-(Coastal Act Sections 30212.5 & 30252) - 6.2.5-3 Adequate parking will be provided in close proximity to the use the parking is intended to support. - 6.2.5-4 Maintain public access to the coast by providing better transit and parking opportunities.
+- 6.2.5-1 All parking facilities shall be designed to include safe and secure parking for bicycles. - 6.2.5-2 Encourage the use of shared parking facilities where feasible to improve public access to the coast.
+(Coastal Act Sections 30212.5 & 30252) - 6.2.5-3 Adequate parking will be provided in close proximity to all facilities. - 6.2.5-4 Maintain public access to the coast by providing better transit and parking opportunities.
 (Coastal Act Section 30252) - 6.2.5-5 Provide sufficient off-street parking.
-(Coastal Act Section 30250) - 6.2.5-6 Dedicated boater parking areas shall be located as close as possible to the land/dock connection point of the docks they serve.
-Typically, the boater parking spaces should be within 300-feet of the land/dock connection point of the docks they serve, but in unusual cases where adherence to this standard isn't feasible, the parking spaces shall be within a maximum of 600-feet of the land/dock connection point of the docks they serve. - 6.2.5-7 As part of any application for a coastal development permit for Revitalization Plan improvements in the Commercial Core, a parking management program shall be developed which assesses current and anticipated future parking demands throughout the harbor, taking into account weekday, weekend and seasonal variations in the use of Harbor facilities, and develops a plan which makes the best possible use of the parking while prioritizing and avoiding adverse impacts on dedicated boater parking and boat launch ramp parking (i.e. vehicle with boat trailer) opportunities.
-The parking needs of the general public visiting the harbor for boat and non-boat related recreational purposes shall also be considered, especially with regard to any underutilized parking that may exist in Planning Area 4.
+(Coastal Act Section 30250) - 6.2.5-6 Dedicated boater parking areas shall be located within a maximum of 1,000-feet of the docks they serve. - 6.2.5-7 Provide opportunities for shared parking facilities in the Harbor. - 6.2.5-8 Create a parking management program which assesses parking demand and requirements based on seasonal variations in the use of Harbor facilities, while prioritizing dedicated boater parking opportunities. - 6.2.5-9 Off-street parking requirements for uses shall be provided consistent with the ratios required in Section 14 of the Harbor District Regulations Off-Street Parking Standards and Regulations as certified by the California Coastal Commission on [insert date].
+Changes to these requirements require a Local Coastal Program Amendment. - 6.2.5-10 Separate pedestrian sidewalks will be provided as part of the ramp design to minimize pedestrians using parking aisles to access the Commercial Core area businesses.

-City of Dana Point LCPA MAJ-DPT-01-08 05.26.2009 Version Page I-6.13 of I-6.24
+City of Dana Point LCPA MAJ-DPT-01-08 05.26.2009 Version Page I-6.13 of I-6.23

-- 6.2.5-8 The parking ratios will be contained in the off-street parking standards section of the Implementation Plan once certified by the California Coastal Commission.
-Changes to these requirements require a Local Coastal Program Amendment. - 6.2.5-9 Separate pedestrian sidewalks will be provided as part of the ramp design to minimize pedestrians using parking aisles to access the Commercial Core area businesses. - 6.2.5-10 Prioritize construction of proposed parking facilities in new development to augment parking for Harbor visitors and boaters. - 6.2.5-11 Dedicated boater drop-off areas and parking shall be provided in the Commercial Core. - 6.2.5-12 Existing surface parking may be re-striped to improve efficiencies in parking stall configuration. - 6.2.5-13 Prior to the approval of any Coastal Development Permit or Grading Permit for Revitalization Plan improvements, OC Dana Point Harbor shall prepare a construction-phase Parking Management Plan (PMP) that ensures public access will be retained and to reduce construction congestion / conflicts. - 6.2.5-14 OC Dana Point Harbor shall prepare a Traffic Management Plan (TMP) to include a provision for use of off-site locations for parking for peak Harbor use periods. - 6.2.5-15 Existing parking in Planning Area 4 that supports access to recreational amenities (e.g. walkways, picnic areas, green space) shall not be reduced.
-Those parking spaces shall not be used to support other uses in Planning Area 4 (e.g. expanded yacht clubs, restaurant, harbor patrol, etc.).
-Consideration shall be given to opening up existing underutilized parking areas that are closed to public use for use by the visiting public.
+- 6.2.5-11 Prioritize construction of proposed parking facilities in new development to augment parking for Harbor visitors and boaters. - 6.2.5-12 Dedicated boater drop-off areas and parking shall be provided in the Commercial Core. - 6.2.5-13 Existing surface parking may be re-striped to improve efficiencies in parking stall configuration. - 6.2.5-14 Prior to the approval of any Coastal Development Permit or Grading Permit for Revitalization Plan improvements, OC Dana Point Harbor shall prepare a Parking Management Plan (PMP) that ensures public access will be retained and to reduce construction congestion / conflicts. - 6.2.5-15 OC Dana Point Harbor shall prepare a Traffic Management Plan (TMP) to include a provision for use of off-site locations for parking for peak Harbor use periods.